-Where do I go for emergency care?
-Try calling your insurance company to find out.
+Where can I go for emergency care?

 Create an emergency kit

-Pack your emergency supplies in a waterproof container, such as a sealed plastic bag or pouch.
+Always pack your emergency supplies in a waterproof container, such as a sealed plastic bag or pouch.
 Do not use any supplies that have touched floodwater.

 Your doctor's name and phone number